 Haiti

-Haiti will make just their second World Cup appearance this year, and their first since 1974.
-The Grenadiers sealed their place at this summer’s showpiece with a 2-0 win over Nicaragua, impressively finishing above Honduras and Costa Rica to top CONCACAF Group C.
+Haiti are making just their second World Cup appearance, their first since 1974, as the Grenadiers sealed their place at this summer’s showpiece with a 2-0 win over Nicaragua, impressively finishing above Honduras and Costa Rica to top CONCACAF Group C.

 2026 World Cup Group C group winners and qualification predictions